Phala-Network/phala-wiki/content/docs/poc3/1-1-hardware-configuration.md

 sudo ./sgx_linux_x64_driver_1.36.2.bin
 ```

 After installation, retry `ls /dev/sgx` to check whether the installation succeeds.
-If the DCAP driver doesn't work, please **uninstall the DCAP driver** and then switch to the SGX driver.
+If the DCAP driver doesn't work, please **FIRST UNINSTALL DCAP DRIVER** and then switch to the SGX driver.
 To uninstall the DCAP driver, run:

 ```bash
 sudo /opt/intel/sgxdriver/uninstall.sh